What is a Resistor and How it Works

 Resistance of a resistor is the ability of a resistor to oppose or hinder the flow of current through it.
 Resistance is measured in ohms.
 The larger the resistance value of a resistor, the more opposition it gives to flow of current.

-The resistance of a resistor is due to bonds between electrons and protons and also collisions amomg electrons themselves as they move through a conducting material.
+The resistance of a resistor is due to bonds between electrons and protons, as well as the collisions between electrons as they move through a resistor's resistive material.

 Laws of Resistance